April 3, 2022

 Like Mary, can we see what plainly lies ahead?
 And like her, can we take what we have set aside for our planned future, and instead commit it today for the passion of loving Jesus?

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Gospel of John (see link below), pages 204-208; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Gospel of John, pages 204-208; and the writings of Amy-Jill Levine, et. al. See link below.

 John 12:1-8 (NRSV)

 1 Six days before the Passover Jesus came to Bethany, the home of Lazarus, whom he had raised from the dead.
 2 There they gave a dinner for him.
 Martha served, and Lazarus was one of those at the table with him.
 3 Mary took a pound of costly perfume made of pure nard, anointed Jesus' feet, and wiped them with her hair.
 The house was filled with the fragrance of the perfume.
 4 But Judas Iscariot, one of his disciples (the one who was about to betray him), said, 5 "Why was this perfume not sold for three hundred denarii and the money given to the poor?"
 6 (He said this not because he cared about the poor, but because he was a thief; he kept the common purse and used to steal what was put into it.)
 7 Jesus said, "Leave her alone.
 She bought it so that she might keep it for the day of my burial.
 8 You always have the poor with you, but you do not always have me."

 New Revised Standard Version Bible, copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.